Hugh Baird College: History

 Hugh Baird College opened in 1974, with the council deciding to name it after Councillor Hugh Baird due to his commitment to scholarship in the region.
 Hugh Baird had been a member of Bootle Council for 30 years and at the time of opening, was the leader of Bootle Council and the chairman of the Transport Committee on the newly established Merseyside County Council.
 In 1988, a sports hall opened, followed by the £5 million Pembroke Centre in 1997 (now known as the Port Academy Liverpool building), with an extension in 2009.

 In 2013, the L20 Hotel School launched, providing education, training and work experience for students on hospitality courses.
 Shortly after in 2014 was the official opening of the Hugh Baird University Centre, the first purpose-built Higher Education centre in Merseyside.
 The Hugh Baird University Centre achieved Teaching Excellence Framework (TEF) ‘Gold’ status for their teaching provision in 2017, which is the highest award possible in recognition of the outstanding quality of their staff and curriculum.

-In 2017 South Sefton College in Litherland became part of Hugh Baird College.
+In 2017, South Sefton College in Litherland became part of Hugh Baird College.
 South Sefton College was renamed as Hugh Baird College's South Sefton Campus and it is home to the college's dedicated Sixth Form Centre and houses its A-level provision.
 Their Healthcare Campus opened in 2019, housing the college's Health Training Hub and Mersey Care NHS Foundation Trust's Life Rooms Bootle.

-In 2020, the government choose Hugh Baird College as the only education provider in the Liverpool City Region to deliver new technical qualifications called T Levels.
+In 2020, the government chose Hugh Baird College as the only education provider in the Liverpool City Region to deliver new technical qualifications called T Levels.

+In 2025, Hugh Baird College was awarded an 'Outstanding' grade from Ofsted, the highest grade possible.